Subscribe to get access

 While federal environmental standards for car manufacturers have been relaxed, individual states can establish their own standards.
 These vary widely by jurisdiction, with some being considerably more strict than others.

-Car manufacturers ship vehicles to sell all over the country.
-They need to be sure that the vehicles they send to a specific geographic area meet the standards in place in that area.
-Otherwise, not only will they be unable to sell cars, but they may also face legal action for violation of environmental regulations.
+Most noteworthy, car manufacturers ship vehicles to sell all over the country.
+They need to be sure that the vehicles they send to a specific geographic area meet the standards.
+I mean in place in that area.
+Otherwise, not only will they be unable to sell cars.
+In the worst case, they may also face legal action for violation of environmental regulations.
 The easiest and most practical thing to do is to build cars that meet the strictest standards.
 This guarantees that their cars can be sold in every state without any headaches of worrying about which vehicles to send to which areas to remain in compliance.

 It’s cynical to say that car manufacturers and other corporations don’t care about the environment as long as they are making money.
 They see what is happening in the world, and they understand the effects that climate change is having.
 They have families for whom they want to leave a cleaner, healthier Earth.
 Concern for the environment may not be the primary concern of any of these companies.
 However, it is probably not something they completely disregard either.

-Not only that, but many of them see that becoming more environmentally friendly is key to preserving their business, both now and in the future.
-Those who are particularly far-seeing perceive that producing electric and hybrid cars is key to the survival of their companies, and perhaps themselves.
+Not only that, but many of them see that becoming more environmentally friendly is key to preserving their business.
+For that’s both now and also in the future.
+Those who are particularly far-seeing perceive that producing electric and hybrid cars is key.
+I mean for the survival of their companies.
+Moreover and perhaps themselves.

-Federal regulation rollbacks have lowered the standard the car manufacturers have to meet.
+In conclusion, Federal regulation rollbacks have lowered the standard the car manufacturers have to meet for air quality.
 However, they have other motives to keep those standards high.

 Author: Finnegan Pierson